lexogrine/hud-manager/README.md

 ### Build

-In case you want to compile the Manager by yourself, you should clone the repo, run `npm install` and after that `npm run compile`.
+In case you want to compile the Lexogrine HUD Manager by yourself, you should clone the repo, run `npm install` and after that `npm run compile`.
 You might stumble into errors, that usually are fixed by the following commands:

 ```
 npm rebuild
 npm install registry-js
 ./node_modules/.bin/electron-rebuild
 ```
-If the build has been successful, an `app` directory should appear with the installer and the unpacked version of the Manager.
+If the build has been successful, an `app` directory should appear with the installer and the unpacked version of the Lexogrine HUD Manager.

 ### Sockets
-Once connected to the HUD Manager with sockets, the Manager sends the following events:
+Once connected to the Lexogrine HUD Manager with sockets, it sends the following events:

 |Name|Data|Description|
 |--|--|--|